percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-1654-vector-search/proposal.md

 2. **Automated embedding (Voyage AI) integration.** Upstream Community preview feature; calls `api.voyageai.com`.
 Useful for RAG demos but raises egress / API-key / air-gap questions.
-   - *Resolution:* out of scope for v1; revisit based on demand.
+   - *Resolution:* Possible via custom configuration but operator doesn't help automating it.

 3. **JVM heap defaults.** The upstream MongoDB K8s operator sets the JVM max heap to 50% of the memory request automatically.
 We plan to follow this, but we should confirm with internal performance testing on representative PSMDB-scale data once a search-capable image is available.
-   - *Resolution:* TBD; the implementation will default to 50%, and users can override it through `spec.search.jvmFlags`.
+   - *Resolution:* Start with mirroring upstream behavior; the implementation will default to 50%, and users can override it through `spec.search.jvmFlags`.

 4. **Status reporting detail.** Should we expose index counts, sync lag, and disk usage directly in `status.search`, or leave